The Jetset Society

 Enquiring too late

 Popular dates during the main season are often gone early.
-Planning ahead removes stress from the entire process.
+Planning ahead removes stress from the process and increases the chance of suitable availability.

 The wrong lineup size

 Too large can feel unnecessary, too small can cost energy later in the evening.
-The lineup should fit the schedule.
+The lineup should fit the room size, guest count and schedule.

 Too little focus on volume

 Professional live music is not automatically loud.
-Good planning takes the room, the guests and each programme item into account.
+Good planning takes the room, guests, programme item and acoustic rules of the venue into account.

 Thinking only about the party